PCorrea1/PCorrea1/README.md

 - :desktop_computer: I enjoy to work on personal projects in my free time.

-- :running: Ironman training for the next 18 months
+- :running: Recently completed a half ironman, aiming to complete a full one in 2025

 - :school: Recent Georgia Tech graduate